softwarefactory-project/DLRN/README.rst

 Dependencies
 ------------
-In order to build Some of the projects here require others, as a result the first build of some projects may fail, the simplest solution at the moment is to allow this to happen, delete the record of the failed builds from the database and rerun delorean.
+Some of the projects require others to build.
+As a result the first build of some projects may fail.
+The simplest solution at the moment is to allow this to happen, and delete the record of the failed builds from the database and rerun delorean.

 .. code-block:: bash